 Annual Enforcement Reports

-The Water Pollution Control Branch’s annual enforcement reports provide an overall view of the Water Pollution Control Branch’s enforcement actions and include facility names, National Pollutant Discharge Elimination System (NPDES) permit numbers and the amount of fines or civil penalties paid.
+The Water Pollution Control Branch’s annual enforcement reports provide an overall view of the Water Pollution Control Branch’s enforcement actions and include facility names, NPDES permit numbers and the amount of fines or civil penalties paid.
 The total civil penalties, damages, monetary payments, and delinquent permit fees collected for the last five years are:

 Annual Enforcement Reports

 In compliance with federal rule 40 CFR 123.45, the department submits quarterly, semi-annual and annual reports to the U. S. Environmental Protection Agency (EPA).
 Reports prepared by the state include the following:.